inovex/android-espresso-example/README.md

 This repository contains some examples and helper functions to run espresso tests on your device.

 ## Steps
-1. Disable Animations within the Developer Options
+1. Disable Animations within the Developer Options for your test device
-2. gradle connectedUitestsDebugAndroidTest
+2. `gradle connectedUitestsDebugAndroidTest`
 3. There is no third step

 ## License